-Looking at pivotal moments in literature when leaders must choose between the temptations of fame and their own consciences, this course will examine how leaders achieve success or fail, change the world or destroy it, manipulate and mesmerize the masses, or rescue and guide those in need.
-Works such as Murder in the Cathedral, Schindler's List, A Man for All Seasons, St. Joan, Things Fall Apart, and Waiting for the Barbarians will provide the context for examinations of decision-making and the challenges that test fictional leaders.
+Looking at pivotal moments in literature when leaders must choose between the temptations of fame and their own consciences, this course examines how leaders achieve success or fail, change the world or destroy it, manipulate and mesmerize the masses, or rescue and guide those in need.
+Works such as Murder in the Cathedral, Schindler's List, A Man for All Seasons, St. Joan, Things Fall Apart, and Waiting for the Barbarians provide the context for examinations of decision-making and the challenges that test fictional leaders.

 ENGL 223.
-Second-Year Writing Seminar (3-3-0) [Formerly ULLC 223, equivalent]
+Second-Year Writing Seminar (3-3-0)

-Prerequisite: ENGL 123 and sophomore standing.
+Prerequisites: ENGL 123 with a C- or higher and sophomore standing.

 The Second-Year Writing Seminar enhances the critical reading and writing foundations introduced in English 123, and develops them with a focused exploration of literary and textual topics.
 Seminars center on the specialty expertise of the course instructor and emphasize research and information literacy.
-Students will be required to locate, analyze, synthesize, and present primary and secondary sources.
-Through a process of staged writing and revision, students will produce a polished research paper.
+Students are required to locate, analyze, synthesize, and present primary and secondary sources.
+Through a process of staged writing and revision, students produce a polished research paper.
 Students must earn a C- or higher to satisfy University degree requirements.